 Generally, do not report amounts totally exempt from tax, such as workers' compensation and Department of Veterans Affairs (VA) payments.
-However, if part of the distribution is taxable and part is nontaxable, report the entire distribution.
+However, if part of the distribution is taxable and part is nontaxable, report the entire distribution in box 1 and the taxable part in box 2a when known.

-There is no special reporting for qualified charitable distributions under section 408(d)(8), qualified health saving account (HSA) funding distributions described in section 408(d)(9), or for the payment of qualified health and long-term care insurance premiums for retired public safety officers described in section 402(l).
+There is no special reporting for qualified health savings account (HSA) funding distributions described in section 408(d)(9) or for the payment of qualified health insurance premiums (including long-term care insurance premiums) for retired public safety officers described in section 402(I).